k0retux/fuddly/docs/source/data_model.rst

 The non-terminal node named ``enc`` (lines 9-19) has the attribute ``encoder`` (refer to :ref:`dm:keywords`) which means that it will be encoded following the scheme of the specified encoder.
-In this case it is the :class:`fuzzfmk.encoders.GZIP_Enc` with a level of compression of 6.
-Within this node is also defined a typed node (lines 17-18) named ``data1`` which is encoded in *UTF16 little endian* thanks to the type :class:`fuzzfmk.value_types.UTF16_LE` (which inherit from :class:`fuzzfmk.value_types.String`) that leverages the encoder :class:`fuzzfmk.encoders.UTF16LE_Enc`.
+In this case it is the :class:`framework.encoders.GZIP_Enc` with a level of compression of 6.
+Within this node is also defined a typed node (lines 17-18) named ``data1`` which is encoded in *UTF16 little endian* thanks to the type :class:`framework.value_types.UTF16_LE` (which inherit from :class:`framework.value_types.String`) that leverages the encoder :class:`framework.encoders.UTF16LE_Enc`.

 Note also the parameter ``after_encoding=False`` (lines 6 and 14), which is supported by every relevant generator node templates (refer to :ref:`dm:generators`) and enable them to act either